ILLIXR/ILLIXR/docs/docs/contributing/pull_request.md

 3. Linking the issue to the PR ensures that we know which issue is being resolved, and also automatically closes the issue when the PR gets merged.

-4. Using rebases keeps the `master` and feature branch histories streamlined (minimizing branching), thus making it easier to compose feature branches for integration testing.
+4. Using rebases keeps the `main` and feature branch histories streamlined (minimizing branching), thus making it easier to compose feature branches for integration testing.
 See this article on [rebasing public branches][E13] for more information.